 Study abroad students maintain their active status as registered TCNJ students while they are overseas, and they are able to access the many health and wellness services offered by the TCNJ Division of Student Affairs.
 Students should feel free to reach out to these offices prior to their global experience as well as during and after it – office staff and peer advisors (several of whom have traveled abroad themselves) are ready and able to help in a wide variety of situations.

 - Student Health Services

 1) By the time of application, students should have a passport.
 If not, they should apply immediately for one.

-3) Students and parents should review study abroad program policies together and understand what the program includes and does not include, particularly in the area of health and safety issues and insurance.
-The CGE can assist students and parents in obtaining additional study abroad student insurance, for example.
+3) Students and parents should review study abroad program policies together and understand what the program does and does not include, particularly in the area of health and safety issues and insurance.
+CGE can assist students and parents in obtaining additional study abroad student insurance, for example.

 6) Students and parents should ask their program providers and host institutions about their risk management policies.
 It is a good idea to plan what to do in case of emergency and review Risk Factors and Strategies to Reduce Risk – Families should discuss “what happens in case of an emergency”